Xerars/XmNmea/Readme.md

 # XmNmea

-XmNmea is a Following NMEA-0183 Standard NMEA Parser Library Writting in C Language Xm Represents a Medium Level Library Made by William XIAO.
+XmNmea is a Follows NMEA-0183 Standard NMEA Parser Library is Written in C Language Xm Represents a Medium Level Library Made by William XIAO.

 ## Feature